sheygildas/sheygildas/README.md

 - 📫 How to reach me: sheygildas@gmail.com

-My experience is in computer network administration, penetration testing and the cloud.
-My skills are as follows;
+My experience is in  the follows;

  Cloud Architect